 Neighbourhoods for the Future

 On display at Places of Hope Neighbourhoods for the Future develops an inspiring and academically grounded perspective of the characteristics of our future neighbourhoods and how we can help to realize them.
-First, we built a longlist of more than a hundred examples of neighbourhoods for the future.
+First, we built a long list of more than a hundred examples of neighbourhoods for the future.
 Together with the urban designers of The Cloud Collective, we selected 21 of these neighbourhoods for presentation in a coffee table book at the 2018 Places of Hope exhibition in Leeuwarden.
-Showcasing a range of solutions on themes such as mobility, energy, water, inclusivity, and circularity, this book helped visitors imagine a different future for neighbourhoods, and showed that it is indeed possible to shift the ways we build and live from the bottom up.
+Showcasing a range of solutions on themes such as mobility, energy, water, inclusivity, and circularity, this book helped visitors imagine a different future for neighbourhoods.
+It showed that it is possible to shift the ways we build and live from the bottom up.
 Take Hunziker Areal in Zürich, where having a private car is technically prohibited.
 It triggered a dramatic reduction in the climate impact of the inhabitants and paved the way for public space to fulfil a different, more enriching role for society.
 Or GWL in Amsterdam, which has been a highly sustainable and sociable neighbourhood, a pleasant place to live, since 1998.

 Transdisciplinary research in Merwede—Utrecht’s neighbourhood for the future?
-In ‘The Algorithmic Studio’ we are currently investigating the contribution of (digital) mobility services to public values.
-The project is led by UFS fellow Peter Pelzer and is a collaboration between an interdisciplinary team from Utrecht University, the City of Utrecht, and the Rathenau Institute.
+In ‘The Algorithmic Studio’, we are currently investigating the contribution of (digital) mobility services to public values.
+The project is led by UFS researcher Peter Pelzer and is a collaboration between an interdisciplinary team from Utrecht University, the City of Utrecht, and the Rathenau Institute.
 Our empirical focus is on Merwede, a modelled Utrecht neighbourhood which is to be developed from 2022 onwards.